Go to navigation Go to content

 I tell all my clients and prospective clients that my office is the last stop on the train.
 In other words, people should try every other option first before filing bankruptcy.
-Many have gone to (reputable) debt counselors to work out payment plans or taken out home equity loans to consolidate their debt at a much lower interest rate.
-However, there is also such a thing as false hope, and that can sometimes put you in a worse situation in the long term.
+Many have gone to (reputable) debt counselors to work out payment plans.
+I have also assisted many clients in working out payment plans.

 What I am referring to here is the plundering of pensions and IRAs to stay afloat financially.
 Many clients come to me with pension loans or outright empty investment accounts because they were trying to forestall an inevitable bankruptcy.
-This is an option that should only be taken with the advice of a financial professional, as it can sacrifice your future in order to save your present.
-This is for several reasons:

 • Pension loans, even if you pay them back in full, can rob you of significant financial growth needed for retirement.
 If the money is not in the fund, it can't grow.